dominant improvement

 Jeff Bezos

-The more „efficiently“ organizations operate, the more dysfunctional they often are:
+The more „efficiently“ organizations operate, the more dysfunctional they often become:

-„Efficiency“ can be a popular guiding principle of bureaucratic organizations that are in fact not very results-oriented.
+“Efficiency” is a popular guiding principle in bureaucratic organizations that are, in reality, not very results-oriented.

-Alternatives are efficient if they are not dominated (which can be achieved in the simplest case if dominant ones are ignored).
-Efficient change therefore does not need to really improve, but only to shift the focus of the problem (assuming it becomes empirically effective at all).
+Alternatives are efficient if they are not dominated — something that can, in the simplest case, be achieved by ignoring dominant ones.
+Efficient change therefore does not necessarily improve anything; it may simply shift the focus of the problem — if it has any measurable effect at all.

-So, you really do not want to improve your organization „efficiently“, but dominantly, which, however, often means a break with organizationally deeply rooted (and insofar taboo) ideas, endangers established principal-agent relationships and thus triggers great resistance to change.
+You do not really want to improve your organization efficiently, but dominantly.
+That, however, usually requires breaking with deeply rooted (and therefore taboo) organizational ideas.
+It threatens established principal–agent relationships and, as a result, provokes strong resistance to change.

-There is a radically simple, dominant solution to this problem: cCortex provides scalable improvement without having to beat around the bush with more of the same pseudo-„change management“.
+There is a radically simple, dominant solution: cCortex provides scalable improvement without having to beat around the bush with more of the same pseudo–„change management“.